pavel-krivanek/PharoChipDesigner/README.md

 The Pharo Chip Designer has two main components, PNP junction and PNP junction.
 They do not really correspond to the behavior of real transistors.
 PNP behaves as AND gate while NPN junction is used mostly in the role of an inverter.
 The combination of AND and inverter can produce NAND gate that has functional completeness so any other logical function can be constructed using it.
 The other well known-function of this type is NOR.

 But the NPN junction is not an inverter, in fact, it is `(A & ~B)`.
-The junction operates as an inverter of B only if the VCC (A) is connected.
+The junction operates as an inverter of B only if the V<sub>CC</sub> (A) is connected.
 This function is a universal gate too so the AND gate can be constructed using it

 ![andEq1.png](introduction/andEq1.png)